-Distribution. - In the United States found especially in southern hogs: not so common in northern ones.
+Distribution.-In the United States found especially in southern hogs, especially in the States of Arkansas, North Carolina, South Carolina, and Tennessee.
+Rare in the Northern and Western States.
 Also found in Brazil and Australia.

-Fig. 41 -STEPHANURUS DENTATUS a.
-Male.

-- b.
-Female.

-- c, Caudal extremity.

-- d.
-Cephalic extremity.

-Description. - The body is slightly larger than a knitting needle; the outer integument is transparent: the dark intestinal tract shows through the integument, which gives the worm a mottled appearance.
+Fig. 47--STEPHANURUS DENTATUS a, Male. b, Female. c, Caudal extremity. d, Cephalic extremity.
+Description. - The body is slightly larger than a knitting needle; the outer integument is transparent; the dark intestinal tract shows through the integument, which gives the worm a mottled appearance.
 Both caudal and cephalic extremities present a blunt appearance; the head part is provided with six papillae; the tail of the male is provided with a caudal pouch; the male is one to one and onefourth inches long, the female one and one-fourth to one and one-half inches.